-Much of the waterbody information presented in this section was obtained from An Evaluation of Potential Stormwater Runoff Impacts to Cedar and Linsley Ponds, (EPSRI)(4) and a Characterization and Management of Stormwater in Tilcon Connecticut's North Branford Quarry (CMSW)(5).
+Much of the waterbody information presented in this section was obtained from An Evaluation of Potential Stormwater Runoff Impacts to Cedar and Linsley Ponds (EPSRI) (4) and a Characterization and Management of Stormwater in Tilcon's Connecticut's North Branford Quarry (CMSW)(5).

-Cedar Pond is a 22-acre fresh water pond located in North Branford, Connecticut (New Haven County).
-The pond and its 593-acre watershed lie within the Branford River basin and form the headwaters of Pisgah Brook.
-The watershed is divided into four sub-basins and is outlined in Figure 1.
-The maximum and mean water depths of the pond are 17.1 and 10.8 feet, respectively.
-The pond volume is approximately 10.1 million cubic feet, with a retention time of approximately 58 days (flushing approximately six times per year).
-The watershed is mostly comprised of industrial (quarry; 58%) and developed (residential; 21%) areas.
-Base flow and groundwater flow from the watershed accounts for 12% of the total inflow to Cedar Pond.
-Stormwater flow provides approximately 82%.
-As a result of high stormwater inputs, the retention time of Cedar Pond varies mainly in response to precipitation.
+Linsley Pond is a 23-acre fresh water pond located in North Branford and Branford, Connecticut (New Haven County).
+It is a historically notable pond, as many limnological experiments have been conducted there by Yale faculty over the last century.
+It is also downstream of Cedar Pond, for which a separate TMDL has been prepared.
+The pond and its 823-acre watershed lie within the Branford River basin and form the headwaters of the Pisgah Brook (Figure 1).
+The watershed is divided into three sub-basins as outlined in Figure 1.
+The maximum and mean water depths of the pond are 48.5 and 22.3 feet, respectively.
+The pond volume is approximately 22.8 million cubic feet, with a retention time of approximately 135 days (flushing approximately 2.7 times per year).
+The watershed is mostly comprised of industrial (quarry; 42%), undeveloped areas (wetland and forest; 33%) and developed (residential; 25%) areas.
+Base flow and groundwater flow from the watershed accounts for 37% of the total inflow to Linsley Pond.
+Storm flow provides approximately 56%.
+As a result of high stormwater inputs, the retention time of Linsley Pond varies mainly in response to precipitation.

 Limited stormwater controls exist throughout the watershed.
 The quarry located within the watershed maintains detention systems that reduce nutrient and solids loading to the pond only slightly.
-Water is pumped from the quarry, however, so control over the discharge of collected stormwater is possible.
-The pond experiences eutrophic conditions such as non-algal turbidity in response to inclement weather (stormwater runoff with soil erosion), and algal blooms under low-flow conditions (high fertility with low flushing).
-Increased phosphorus loading from anthropogenic sources is a cause of eutrophication in Cedar Pond and is therefore the subject of this TMDL.
+Cedar Pond functions as a retention basin, but provides little attenuation as outlet concentrations are still elevated.
+Linsley Pond experiences eutrophic conditions such as non-algal turbidity in response to inclement weather (stormwater runoff with soil erosion), and algal blooms under low-flow conditions (high fertility with low flushing).
+Increased phosphorus loading from anthropogenic sources is a cause of eutrophication in Linsley Pond and is therefore the subject of this TMDL.
 Phosphorus is the primary nutrient of concern and limitation of phosphorus inputs will likely yield the desired conditions without any substantive change in the loading of other nutrients.